OfficeDev/TrainingContent/README.md

 - [Teams](./Teams)
 - [Archive](./Archive) - Old content which has been archived

-> **Notice** that some of the materials might be slightly out of date due the speed of innovation in the Office 365. **We do welcome fixes and feedback from the community**, which is great way to get recognized in the monthly summaries and in our other public messaging.
+> **Notice** that some of the materials might be slightly out of date due to the speed of innovation in the Office 365. **We do welcome fixes and feedback from the community**, which is great way to get recognized in the monthly summaries and in our other public messaging.

 > *tip.
 Ever wanted to be a MVP for Office 365 development topics? - Contribute.* 😉